 It’s the same for all of us.
 When we are overly negative it’s because we have doubts about whether we can handle a situation.
 We might not think we are good enough, or talented enough, and we fear the consequences.

-(It’s different when it’s a fair judgement of the situation: if I don’t believe I can handle a bull charging me I’m not being overly negative when I run for my life.)
+(It’s different when it’s a fair judgement of the situation: if I don’t believe I can handle a bull charging at me I’m not being overly negative when I run for my life.)

 Someone insisting, ‘I’ll fail for sure’ when they might pass, fears being unable to handle the consequences of failing.
 Someone saying, ‘Everyone around here only cares about themselves’ might fear being unable to deal with their own loneliness and isolation.
 When someone says, ‘No one will come to my party’ when there is no evidence to suggest that is true, might fear the emotions associated with being rejected.
 In each case, the person is preparing themselves for the worst.
 The trouble is, they disable themselves.
 Their negative self-talk undermines them and gnaws at their confidence.